- Quick Guide

 Where I start usually depends on what I want to do.
 Again, a very good Shaco player will take into consideration multiple scenarios and choose what he wants to do before he's placed his boxes.
 If the enemy team has a weak jungler ( Amumu, Fiddlesticks, Lee Sin, Maokai, etc ) I might consider starting blue and invading their red; or if they have say Lee Sin who generally starts Red, I may start red and invade his blue.
 Take into account how low the enemy jungler gets, what buffs they usually start, and whether or not you can kill them / force them to back.
 Even if you don't kill them, forcing a jungler to back early is a HUGE advantage.
 Not only do you gain control of his buff timers / jungle, but now you're going to be ahead in levels.

 Remember, decision making early game is crucial.
 If my mid / top laner does a lot of damage early, or has some sort of early game CC, I may just take red and gank his/her lane level two.
-Or, I might choose to do blue buff and save smite, then get red really quickly and gank when I'm level 3.
 It really all depends on both your team and the enemy team's champions.
+Keep in mind with the recent jungle changes, you get a lot more gold from picking up your Stalker's Blade early, so you might want to consider backing after your first clear / gank.

 Another thing to take into account is your lane match up.
 Some lanes might be at a major disadvantage (counter picked) and require babysitting.
 The cool thing about Shaco is that his ganks are very potent and if you didn't score a kill, you most likely forced them to use a summoner.
 Any time you force the opponent to use a summoner, your gank is considered to be a success.
 Unless, of course, something goes wrong and someone on your team dies in the process.